ChipsAhoyM/Local_Light_Field_Synthesis/README.md

 ### Contents

 This repository contains:
 1) Local_Light_Field_Synthesis.ipynb Jupyter notebook with an implementation of our algorithm.
-Note that this code may contain slight updates and modifications to the code used in our paper.
+1) validation.ipynb Jupyter notebook with an validation of the algorithm. (re-implementation)

 ### Dependencies